Request For Comment on Draft Specification for The CXING Programming Language.

 Subroutines and methods are distinct types, as such there's no restriction that subroutines have to be called directly through identifiers or that methods have to be identified through a member access.

 Note: In a previous revision, there was a note claimed that this being a pointer handle.
 The idea back then was that when cxing runtime is implemented with SafeTypes2, certain APIs of the library can be used without modification.
 However, better runtime implementation stratagy was discovered which resulted in the introduction of type-associated properties.
-And so this parameter is received as a val in all (both actually) types of methods.
+And so this parameter is received as a val in all (currently one) type(s) of methods.
 Still, to facilitate the correct passing of parameters, it necessitates the distinction between methods and subroutines.
+As of 2025-10-27, the ref argument type is removed entirely, further as of 2025-12-26, operand types' annotations are eliminated altogether.

 Types and Special Values